NextJSTemplates/play-nextjs/README.md

 ### All Essential Integrations - DB, Auth, Payment, MDX, and more ⚡
 Play Next.js SaaS Starter kit includes all the key integrations required to build a fully functional SaaS platform.

-- **PostgreSQL for Database**: Comes with PostgreSQL integration which is a powerful and open-source relational database system ensures data integrity and reliability.
+- **PostgreSQL for Database**: Comes with PostgreSQL integration with Prisma which is a powerful and open-source relational database system ensures data integrity and reliability.

 - **NextAuth for Authentication**: Play Next.js utilizes NextAuth, a versatile solution that provides secure login and user management.